asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 <img class='img-responsive' src='/img/gateway-clipper-entrance.jpg' height='50%' width='50%' />

-Other unique aspects of the conference was a real-time retrospective during the conference (thanks to [ScatterSpoke](http://www.scatterspoke.com)) and a "coaches corner" where people could meet and discuss topics with speakers, sponsors, and other attendees.
+Another unique aspect of the conference was a real-time retrospective during the conference (thanks to [ScatterSpoke](http://www.scatterspoke.com)).
 I met more wonderful people and got more value out of this conference than many of the conferences I have attended.
-The other speakers were all excellent, I'm already looking forward to next year's conference.
+Each talk I attended was fantastic, another unique experience for me at a tech. conference.
+I'm already looking forward to next year's conference.